-• Component A - Public Awareness of Electrical Safety
+Component A - Public Awareness of Electrical Safety

 Component A is a survey that measures the public's awareness of key electrical safety concepts related to electrical distribution equipment found in a utility's territory.
 The survey provides a benchmark of the levels of awareness identifying areas where education and awareness efforts may be needed.
-This survey was conducted in 2015 and the information below would also have been indicated on the 2015 Scorecard Management Discussion and Analysis.
+This survey was conducted in 2017 and LUI achieved a rating of 83.30%.

-Below is a sample of six questions and the percentage of respondents that selected the "best answer" out of 400 randomly selected residents 18 years+ residing in LUI's service area:
+The six questions outlined the following percentage of respondents that selected the "best answer" out of 400 randomly selected residents 18 years+ residing in LUI's service area (Also outlined below are the 2015 year's results for comparison:

-- Likelihood to call before you dig: 43% would definitely call before digging. - Impact of touching a power line: 93% think touching a power line is very dangerous. - Proximity to overhead power line: 19% believe you should maintain a distance of 3 to 6 metres. - Danger of tampering with electrical equipment: 90% believe tampering with equipment is very dangerous. - Proximity to downed power line: 73% believe you should maintain a distance of 10 metres or more. - Actions taken in vehicle in contact with wires: 92% believe you should stay in a vehicle until the power has been disconnected from the line.
+- Likelihood to call before you dig: 50% (2015: 43%) would definitely call before digging. - Impact of touching a power line: 94%, (2015: 93%) think touching a power line in very dangerous. - Proximity to overhead power line: 49%, (2015: 19%) believe you should maintain a distance of 3 to 6 metres. - Danger of tampering with electrical equipment: 93%, (2015: 90%) believe tampering with equipment is very dangerous. - Proximity to downed power line: 76% (2015: 73%) believe you should maintain a distance of 10 metres or more. - Actions taken in vehicle in contact with wires: 91% (2015: 92%) believe you should stay in a vehicle until the power has been disconnected from the line.

-• Component B - Compliance with Ontario Regulation 22/04
+Component B - Compliance with Ontario Regulation 22/04